-Johnson County Community College: College Now and College Algebra (Quick Step)
+Johnson County Community College: College Now Courses and Information

 College Now is a partnership with Johnson County Community College that allows students to earn college credit for classes they take at Olathe East.
 Students must apply and enroll separately at JCCC.
 All College Now-related questions should be directed to Mrs. Schmale in the counseling office.

-The enrollment period for Fall and Yearlong 2019-20 College Now courses is now open.
-The DEADLINE to enroll and pay for College Now Fall 2019 Semester and Yearlong classes is Friday, September 13th.
+The enrollment period for SPRING 2020 College Now courses is now open as of Tuesday, January 21st.
+The DEADLINE to enroll and pay for College Now Spring 2020 Semester is February 14th.

 Click here to see the 2019-2020 College Now Course Names, CRN's and Credit hours